AmitBhandwalkar/Amazon-Clone/README.md

 # Amazon-Clone
-this is a front end project using html and css
+This is a front end project using html and css